 Critics may take issue with how Minaj dresses, speaks or raps, but she consistently stays true to her style and beliefs.
 Her rap lyrics speak about the challenges of providing for family, sexist industry double standards, racial injustices, haters, opening doors for women in a male-dominated genre, and more.
 In interviews and on social media, she consistently encourages young women to practice safe sex, support other women, maintain positive relations with their families, and get an education so they, too, can break boundaries.
-In fact, in her newest album, “Queen,” she emphasizes the message that women should know their worth.
+In fact, in her last album, “Queen,” she emphasizes the message that women should know their worth.
 She also spoke publicly about surviving a toxic relationship to give advice to other women in similar situations – and how to get out of them.
 She has always been open and honest about her desire to have, provide for and nurture a family of her own, showing solidarity with every other working mother.

 Nicki Minaj Weakens Feminist Cause.